 In such instances, parallels between Shelley and the Bride serve to link Shelley explicitly to Goth fashion and culture, which has been stereotypically associated with gothic and horror fiction.
 Little more than visual gags, such parallels do play on popular preconceptions of women artists as hysterical, depressed and deranged (Codell 165).
 The Romantics praised and romanticised the ‘feminine’ traits of emotion, imagination, and even the excess of feeling leading to madness, but only as long as they were to be found in a biologically male body; women displaying such qualities were derided as hysterics (Battersby 7).

-In the 2010s, the rise of YouTube television spawned many adaptations of classic literature and characters for younger audiences.
+In the 2010s, the rise of YouTube television spawned many adaptations of classic literature and characters for various audiences.
 Yet another ‘monstrous’ depiction of Shelley can be found in William J. Stribling’s Edgar Allan Poe’s Murder Mystery Dinner Party (US 2016), a YouTube miniseries with 11 episodes, each between 10 and 20 minutes long.
 The show draws in viewers with the promise of putting a new twist on familiar characters, bringing great literary figures from different places and times together in a murder mystery mashup.
 In this respect it echoes British heritage cinema, using public domain texts and existing fanbases as part of a low-budget marketing strategy.
 But like Histeria! the show’s satirical portrayal of literary characters is based on loose stereotyping rather than any historical fact.
 Fyodor Dostoyevsky (Clayton Snyder) drinks vodka and spouts morose truisms, and George Eliot (Lauren Lopez) tries to convince the other authors she is a man by wearing a fake moustache and speaking in a deep voice.
 Mary Shelley (Whitney Avalon) arrives to the party wearing black lace, and with a white streak in her dark hair, visually echoing Whale’s Bride.
 Her speech is melodramatic and full of hyperbole, again framing her as a Goth girl, depressed and over-reactive.
-Like the series’ other literary characters, she she is murdered partway through by an unknown villain.
+Like the series’ other literary characters, she is murdered partway through by an unknown villain.
 The cause of death is electrocution – more likely a reference to Whale’s films than Shelley’s novel, in which electricity is only subtly referenced.

 In most popular adaptations that feature Shelley as an author character, then, she is either a model of artistic appropriation, drawing inspiration from the genius of great men or real-life events, or an enabler of appropriation whose life and work exists to inspire others to greatness, or an hysteric.